-Many Americans, believe it or not, who become unemployed or settle debt can be stuck with a State and/or Federal tax bill.
+Many Americans, believe it or not, who become unemployed or settle liabilities can be stuck with a State and/or Federal tax bill.
 It seems crazy that anyone facing such financial difficulties would be asked to pay taxes but this happens for many reasons.

 There are many ways you could end up paying owing more taxes than you thought when you file this year.
-Under the American Recovery and Reinvestment Act, the first $2,400 of compensation is tax free for an individual (married or not).
+Under the American Recovery and Reinvestment Act, the first $2,400 of compensation is tax-free for an individual (married or not).
 With unemployment, you can elect to have your taxes taken out or you can choose not to since unemployment compensation is taxable.
 Federal law requires that individuals who left the workforce have the option of taxes being withheld from unemployment benefits.
 Many states offer the same choice, but some just do not withhold taxes or tax unemployment income at all (like California).
 You should be mailed Form 1099-G, which will show how much unemployment compensation you received.

-Canceled Debt or Settled Debt
+Canceled or Settled Liabilities

 Creditors must report debt that is forgiven over $600 to the Internal Revenue Service and to you (you should receive a 1099-C).
-The amount forgiven must be part of the debt’s principal as interest or penalties received would not constitute income.
-The IRS looks at this forgiven debt as income and will expect you to pay taxes on the amount in most cases.
+The amount forgiven must be part of the principal as interest or penalties received would not constitute income.
+The IRS looks at this forgiven amount as income and will expect you to pay taxes on the amount in most cases.
 There are a few exceptions though.

 - Real Estate – With a foreclosure, taxes are normally owed on the deficiency amount which can be defined as the difference between what your mortgage balance was and what the lender sold the property for.
 If you foreclosed on your home you, and it was your primary residence, you will not be held liable for the taxes (up to $2M) because of the Mortgage Forgiveness Debt Relief Act of 2007 (extended to 2012).
 However, if the property was not your primary residence (a vacation home) or you defaulted on a loan that was secured by your home but not used for home improvement you will be liable for taxes–unless at the time of the default you are insolvent of course.

-If you are already a victim of these unfortunate tax laws related to unemployment or debt settlement, and you owe back taxes, sign up for a free consultation today.
+If you are already a victim of these unfortunate tax laws related to unemployment or settlement, and you owe back taxes, sign up for a free consultation today.